 While virus protection software is used and updated on a regular basis, the School accepts no responsibility for any corruption to personal devices.

-The use of personal floppy disks, memory sticks or CD-ROMs, e.g memory keys or external drives, in school requires a teacher’s permission.
+The use of personal digital storage devices, e.g memory keys or external drives, in school requires a teacher’s permission.
 Storage devices should then be scanned before use.

-Students will observe good “netiquette” (i.e., etiquette on the Internet) at all times and will not undertake any actions that may bring the school into disrepute.S
+It will be explained to students that hacking, and other forms of unlawful activities, including any form of cyber-bullying, is strictly prohibited.

+Students are prohibited from installing any form of personal software to any ICT resource without prior permission from school management.

-upils will be educated in the effective use of the Internet in research, including the skills of knowledge location and retrieval.
+Students will be educated in the effective use of the Internet in research, including the skills of knowledge location and retrieval.

 Files held on the school’s network will be regularly checked.